denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 “Two means are available for preparing the functional tapes required for the operation of the interpolators.
-First, when the tabular values of f(x) have been previously published, they may be copied on the keys of the functional tape preparation unit<3.>and the tape produced by the punches associated with this unit, under manual control.
-Second, as suitable control tape may be coded directing the calculator to compute the values of f(x) and record them by means of one of the four output punches, mounted on the right wing of the machine” (Computation Laboratory, Relay Calculator, 33).
+First, when the tabular values of f(x) have been previously published, they may be copied on the keys of the functional tape preparation unit [...] and the tape produced by the punches associated with this unit, under manual control.
+Second, as suitable control tape may be coded directing the calculator to compute the values of f(x) and record them by means of one of the four output punches, mounted on the right wing of the machine” (Staff, Description of a Relay Calculator, 33).

-[^35]: Computation Laboratory, Relay Calculator, 30.
+[^35]: Staff, Description of a Relay Calculator, 30.

-[^36]: Computation Laboratory, Magnetic Drum Calculator, 1.
+[^36]: Staff, Description of a Magnetic Drum Calculator, 1.

 [^37]: Turing, "Computing Machinery and Intelligence," 444.

-[^38]: Computation Laboratory, Magnetic Drum Calculator, 34-35.
+[^38]: Staff, Description of a Magnetic Drum Calculator, 34-35.

-[^39]: Computation Laboratory, Magnetic Drum Calculator, 35, 143-88.
+[^39]: Staff, Description of a Magnetic Drum Calculator, 35 & 143-88.

 [^40]: Epstein and Innes, “Electrographic Printer,” 1.